With the passage of Senate Bill 22, third party administrators in Maryland must now provide a surety bond with their application materials.

 According to the Maryland legislation, a third party administrator is “an individual or an organization that has control over premiums, contributions, and other cash flows for any period of time”.
 A third party administrator, or TPA, will partake in administrative activities including the creation and implementation of a business plan, improving claims management, reducing costs, and establishing customer relationships.

-How to register as a third party administrator
+How do I register as a third party administrator in Maryland

 TPAs are required to be registered with the Maryland Insurance Administration.
 Your application must include: